hautakan/ManagerAndGame/README.md

 # Arduino based Manager and a murder mystery game
 This is a live action murder mystery game that resembles Werewolf, Mafioso, AmongUs, Dracula and other games where one player is a traitor and others try to catch him.
-Arduino project is for a Manager that can distribute tasks to players and count time.
+Arduino project is for a Manager that can distribute tasks to players, counts time and plays a sound when round ends.
 You don't need it to play the game but if you like to build stuff ... have fun!

 <img src="https://github.com/hautakan/ManagerAndGame/blob/main/TheManager-malli.png?raw=true" width="400">